 Common Cummins Cooling System Symptoms

-Cooling system failures usually produce clear warning signs before serious engine damage occurs.
+Cooling-system failures usually give warning signs before serious engine damage occurs.
+The key is not ignoring them.

 - Coolant loss